RohanAlexander/telling_stories_with_data/_book/98-assessment 11.md

 - Working as part of a small team of 1-3 people, and in an entirely reproducible way, please pick a paper with code and data, published anytime since 2019, in an American Economic Association journal.
 These journals are: 'American Economic Review', 'AER: Insights', 'AEJ: Applied Economics', 'AEJ: Economic Policy', 'AEJ: Macroeconomics', 'AEJ: Microeconomics', 'Journal of Economic Literature', 'Journal of Economic Perspectives', 'AEA Papers & Proceedings'.
 And then can be seen here: https://www.aeaweb.org/journals.
 - Following the [*Guide for Accelerating Computational Reproducibility in the Social Sciences*](https://bitss.github.io/ACRE/), please conduct a **replication**^[Note that our language follows @barba2018terminologies, however it is the opposite of that used by BITSS.] of at least three graphs or tables using the [Social Science Reproduction Platform](https://www.socialsciencereproduction.org).
 Submit the DOI of your replication.
-- Then conduct a **reproduction** of a few aspects and write a short paper about that.
+- Then conduct a **reproduction** of a few aspects, and write a short paper about that.

 ### Guidance